Kowloon Hong Kong Travel Guide

 Explore preserved trails and walled villages outside the main urban area.

-These excursions reveal Hong Kong's deep-rooted traditions.
+These outings reveal Hong Kong special administrative region's deep-rooted traditions.

 Plan your visits to an enriching cultural immersion.